apache/spark/dev/README_RELEASE_PROVIDER_PACKAGES.md

 ### Building your own docker image

-If you prefer to build your own image, you can also use the official image and PyPI packages to test backport packages.
+If you prefer to build your own image, you can also use the official image and PyPI packages to test provider packages.
 This is especially helpful when you want to test integrations, but you need to install additional tools.
 Below is an example Dockerfile, which installs providers for Google/

 ```dockerfile